maoberlehner/markus-oberlehner-net/content/blog/distributed-vue-applications-loading-components-via-http.md

 </template>
 ```

-Above you can see a very simple example component (`server/components/MyComponent/MyComponent.vue`) which we'll convert into a library component in the next step.
+Above, you can see a very simple example component (`server/components/MyComponent/MyComponent.vue`), which we convert into a library component in the next step.

 ```bash
 npm install @vue/cli-service